MiltonGreat/Financial-Risk-Assessment/README.md

 ### Objectives

-The aim of this project is to analyze and predict loan approvals while assessing financial risks associated with borrowers.
+The goal of this project is to analyze and predict loan approvals while assessing financial risks associated with borrowers.
 This involves creating a classification model that predicts whether a loan will be approved (binary classification).
 Key objectives include:

 - Clean and preprocess financial and demographic data.
 - Engineer meaningful features for better predictive performance.